Loonride/particle_filter_localization_project/README.md

 ### update particle weights with measurement model

 Based on the pose of each particle, we will calculate its distance from the wall in front of it along with the walls to the left and right of it.
-We will subtract these from the actual readings and calculate 1 over the some of the absolute value of each difference, as done in class.
+We will subtract these from the actual readings and calculate 1 divided by the sum of the absolute value of each difference, as done in class.
 If this method of weights doesn't give enough accuracy, we can calculate wall distances for the particles with more angles, since the robot LiDAR scan can offer 360 angles.
 We can test this after we add resampling, at which point it should be evident if we are approximating particle scans and weighing correctly.

 ### normalize particles and resample particles